Jarbasjuniorbh/Algorithms/README.md

 # Algorithms
-Exercises of Algorithms that I have practiced
+Exercises of Algorithms and Data Structures that I have practiced